-Each semester, the Jacobs Institute accepts applications from UC Berkeley faculty for courses to be taught in Jacobs Hall that explore design and technological innovation.
+Each semester, the Jacobs Institute accepts applications from UC Berkeley faculty to teach their design and technological innovation courses in Jacobs Hall.
 Read on for more information about how you can teach in here in future semesters.

-There is a two-phase application process for teaching in Jacobs Hall, with the deadlines listed below.
+There is a two-phase application process for teaching in Jacobs Hall, with the deadline for priority consideration listed below.
+Room assignments should be available one month after the priority deadline.
+Applications submitted after the priority deadline will be considered on a rolling basis.
 We hope that this structure will help us accommodate both regularly-occurring courses and interesting Special Topics or other courses that are scheduled closer to the start of the semester.
-While some timeslots will already be taken by the phase 2 deadline, we will actively reserve teaching space for phase 2 applicants.
+While many timeslots will already be taken by the priority deadline, we will actively work with you to accommodate your teaching space requests if you submit your application after the priority deadline date.

-We recommend having a backup classroom location in case scheduling in Jacobs Hall does not work out.
+We recommend having a backup classroom location in case scheduling in Jacobs Hall does not work out (look at the second-to-last FAQ on this page for some suggestions).
 Please be aware that having taught a course in Jacobs Hall before does not guarantee that the course will be taught here in the future; in the spirit of learning through experimentation, some courses will rotate out to let new courses in.

 Yes!
 The Jacobs Institute is dedicated to interdisciplinary courses and projects.
 We welcome applications from departments across campus.
 Faculty members who teach courses open to students from diverse disciplines are particularly encouraged to apply.

 Read more about Jacobs Hall teaching facilities and resources.
 We encourage faculty to visit Jacobs Hall in person before applying.
-Contact Amy Dinh, student services advisor, if you would like a building tour.
+Contact Amy Dinh, student services and programs manager, if you would like a building tour.

 We do not require classes to have a hands-on component to be taught in Jacobs Hall.
 No two courses taught here look the same and we look forward to supporting a wide range of courses that experiment with, test, or prototype new teaching methodologies.